botanyldrm/Deep_Learning_with_Noisy_Labelled_Data_Literature/README.md

 Disagreement region always contains noisy samples and network start to memorizes these samples in later iterations of training.

 ### 2 - CleanNet: Transfer Learning for Scalable Image Classifier Training with Label Noise

+Paper requires a subset which is manually verified to be clean.
+Paper try to create protypes for classes to decide later whether a sample is clean or not.
+Here, they used two encoder named as reference set encoder and query encoder.
+For training reference set encoder, they choose representative samples for each class.
+For each class, reference images are fed to a feature extractor.
+Features then passed through a two layer MLP to create a hidden feature vector.
+Then, each hidden feature vector is used in an attention mechanism to create a final hidden representation which includes clues from each sample.
+Then, a one layer MLP convertes this final hidden representation to class embeding which is our prototype.
+Query encoder includes an encoder-decoder structure.
+At the beginning, image is passed through a feature extractor.
+Then, extracted feaure is given to encoder.
+Encoded vector then is used for reconstruction of feature vector through a decoder.
+There is reconstruction loss between input of encoder and output of decoder.
+In this way, unlabelled data also can be used during training.
+Also, there is a similarity loss between class reference embeding and encoder output.
+If Query image is in the same class with reference embeding, similarity between them tried to be maximixed, otherwise it tried to be minimized.
+Also, for unverified query images, they look similarity between each class reference embedding.
+If the similarity is larger then a threshold, this similarity also tried to be maximized.
+This final loss is unsupervised loss.
+Total loss for query encoder is sumation of reconstruction loss, similariy loss of class reference embeddings and query image and, unsupervised loss.

+Using reference encoder and query encoder, a query image can be classified as noisy or clean.
+This is done by applying a threshold to cosine similarity between query embedding and class embedding.
+Actually, paper used similariy between query embedding and class embedding as a weight in a classifier training.

+They used Food-101N, Clothing1M and WebVision datasets in experiments.
+They used a clean subset for training.
+There is not nay syhentetic noise in this paper, all cases are real world noisy scenarios.

 ### 3 - Co-teaching: Robust Training of Deep Neural Networks with Extremely Noisy Labels
 Uses two networks.
 Updates is done with small loss instances of peer network.
 Does not require any clean subset.
 Assumes that noise ratio is known.
 Uses MNIST, CIFAR10, CIFAR100 dasets in experiments.
 Apply symmetric and asymmetric syhentetic noises in experiments.